-The 2020 Elizabeth L. and John H. Schuler Award was presented to homeowners Jill and Avie Glazer for their Palm Beach residence.
-Designed by Brazilian architect Marcio Kogan of Studio MK27, the home represents the architect's first private commission to be built in the United States.
-The Elizabeth L. and John H. Schuler Award was founded in 2005 to recognize achievement in new architecture that expresses superior design and also complements the architectural history of Palm Beach.
+The 2022 Elizabeth L. and John H. Schuler Award was presented to Phillip James Dodd for a new Spanish Mediterranean-style house in the Estate section of Palm Beach.
+Designed by Greenwich-based residential designer Phillip James Dodd, the home represents the designer’s first private commission to be built in Palm Beach.
+The Elizabeth L. and John H. Schuler Award was founded in 2005 to recognize achievement in new architecture that expresses superior design and complements the architectural history of Palm Beach.

 Spanning two lots in the Estate district the home artfully blends the traditional architecture of the area with the modern needs of a 21stcentury family home.
 Dodd stated that “I am a firm believer that the property should inform the design of the house, rather than the other way around.
 I also believe that the program of a traditionally designed home should express itself through the architecture of the exterior elevations.”
 The narrow-elongated property faces South Ocean Boulevard, Dodd accomplished differentiated exterior facades by separating the home into three distinct spaces: the formal area; the family area; and the service and guest area.
 These spaces are distinguished on the façade through the use of architectural details that become less formal as you move from North to South through the space.
 Dodd commented that “not only does this highlight the architectural hierarchy of the design and infuse the house with a sense of romance, it also breaks up the massing so that it is not monolithic.”